Labelling requirements for imported goods

 When importing, you may need to label your imported goods in a certain way.
 This is in addition to the general labelling regulations set out by the Competition and Consumer Act 2010.
 There are two specific requirements for imported goods that you should consider:

 The Commerce (Trade Descriptions) Act 1905 states that some goods can't be imported unless they are correctly labelled with the required trade description (a true description of the goods in English).
-To find out whether the goods you're importing need a trade description and the guidelines around them, see the Department of Immigration and Border Protection's information on commerce markings on imported goods.
+To find out whether the goods you're importing need a trade description and the guidelines around them, see the Department of Home Affair's information on commerce markings on imported goods.

 Country of origin labelling